File Transfer Time Calculator

 Common File Size Reference

 To estimate file sizes from bitrate and duration, the bitrate calculator handles audio and video.
 For converting between storage units, the storage converter handles bytes, KB, MB, GB, and TB.
-All calculations run in your browser.
+For estimating how much footage fits on a drive, the video storage calculator works out recording time by resolution and codec.

 Frequently Asked Questions